Merced River: River modifications

-Downstream of New Exchequer Dam is McSwain Dam, which serves as a regulating forebay for New Exchequer Dam and also generates power.
-Below this dam is Merced Falls Dam, an irrigation diversion dam.
-The lowermost, the Crocker-Huffman Diversion Dam, was built in 1906 and completely blocks the passage of anadromous fish up the Merced River.

-Together, these diversions remove almost half the natural flow of the Merced River, and an even greater proportion during dry years.
+Downstream of New Exchequer Dam is McSwain Dam, which serves as a regulating forebay for New Exchequer and also generates power.
+Below McSwain is Merced Falls Dam, an irrigation diversion dam.
+The lowermost dam, the Crocker-Huffman Diversion Dam, was built in 1906 and completely blocks the passage of anadromous fish up the Merced River.
+Together, these diversions remove almost half the river's natural flow, and an even greater proportion during dry years.
 For several months in 2022, all of the water in the river was diverted to agriculture.

-Cascades Diversion Dam was a timber crib dam built in 1917 near where the Merced River flows out of Yosemite Valley.
-Originally built to generate hydropower, the dam was decommissioned in 1985 but remained standing for a number of years afterward.
-After the great flood of 1997, the U.S. Bureau of Reclamation surveyed the dam and found it in danger of failure.
-Classified as a "high hazard" structure, it was originally considered for inclusion on the National Register of Historic Places but was deemed too dangerous, and was subsequently removed.
+Cascades Diversion Dam was a timber crib dam built in 1917 near where the Merced flows out of Yosemite Valley.
+Originally built to generate hydropower, the dam was decommissioned in 1985 but remained standing for years afterward.
+After the 1997 flood, the U.S. Bureau of Reclamation surveyed the dam and found it in danger of failure.
+Classified as a "high hazard" structure, it was considered for inclusion on the National Register of Historic Places but was deemed too dangerous, and was subsequently removed.
 Today, the Merced River above Lake McClure is completely free-flowing and unobstructed by any dams.

-The Merced Irrigation District (MID) operates most of the irrigation infrastructure on the lower river, which supplies water to 154394 acre of farmland.
-As a whole, the system includes about 4,000 control gates and 793 mi of canals and laterals.
-Irrigation has taken most of the water out of the lower river, which is often reduced to a small stream where it joins the San Joaquin.
-Irrigation return flows carry pesticides, fertilizer and other pollutants into the river.
-The MID is federally required to allow at least 15000 acre.ft of water annually to flow continually down the river, not including floodwater releases.
+The Merced Irrigation District (MID) operates most of the irrigation infrastructure on the lower river, supplying water to 154394 acre of farmland.
+The system includes about 4,000 control gates and 793 mi of canals and laterals.
+Irrigation has removed most of the water from the lower river, which is often reduced to a small stream at its confluence with the San Joaquin.
+Irrigation return flows carry pesticides, fertilizer, and other pollutants into the river.
+The MID is federally required to allow at least 15000 acre.ft of water annually to flow down the river, not including floodwater releases.